-Financial instruments which potentially subject TGP to concentrations of credit risk consist of cash and cash equivalents and beneficial interest in assets held by others.
+Financial instruments which potentially subject TGP to concentrations of credit risk consist of cash and cash equivalents, beneficial interest in assets held by others, and receivables.
 TGP deposits its cash and cash equivalents with creditworthy, high quality, financial institutions.
 At times throughout the year, a portion of TGP's cash is not insured.

 The assets in the beneficial interest in assets held by others are managed by The Denver Foundation and monitored by the TGP Board of Directors.
 Though the market value of investments is subject to fluctuations on a year-to-year basis, management believes the investment policy is prudent for the long-term welfare of TGP.
+Credit risk with respect to receivables is limited due to the number of credit worthiness of the government entities, individuals and organizations from whom the amounts are due.